Massey Energy: Board of directors

 In response to a prolonged citizen campaign on the environment, on May 29, 2009 Ohio State University President E. Gordon Gee announced his resignation from the Board of Massey Energy.
 Gee had said he believed he could do more environmental good on the board than off it.

 Location

 There are 23 coal mining sites run by Massey Energy.
-There are sixteen sites located in West Virginia, five in Kentucky, and one in Virginia.
+There are 16 sites located in West Virginia, five in Kentucky, and one in Virginia.
+The organization's headquarters was located in Richmond, VA.
 Locations in West Virginia: Delbarton, Elk Run, Greun Valley, Guyandotte, Independence, Logan, County, Mammoth, Marfork, Nicholas Energy, Progress Energy, Rawl, Republic Energy, and Stirrat.
 Locations in Kentucky: Long Fork, Martin County, New Ridge, and Sidney.
 Locations in Virginia: Knox Creek.

 Environmental and safety record

 In January 2008, the company agreed to a $20 million settlement with the U.S. Environmental Protection Agency (EPA) to resolve thousands of violations of the Clean Water Act for routinely polluting waterways in Kentucky and West Virginia with coal slurry and wastewater.
 Although this was the largest Clean Water Act settlement, the violations were estimated to have fines on the order of $2.4 billion.